KamalenduPy/Gun-detection-with-Faster-RCNN/README.md

 # Gun-detection-with-Faster-RCNN
 Faster RCNN has been used for weapon detection in real time
 # keras-frcnn
-Keras implementation of Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks. cloned from https://github.com/yhenon/keras-frcnn/
+Keras implementation of Faster R-CNN: Real-Time Object Detection with Region Proposal Networks(RPN). cloned from https://github.com/yhenon/keras-frcnn/

-USAGE:
+USE:
 - Both theano and tensorflow backends are supported.
 However compile times are very high in theano, and tensorflow is highly recommended.

 -gun data https://sci2s.ugr.es/sites/default/files/files/TematicWebSites/WeaponsDetection/BasesDeDatos/WeaponS.zip